 NOTE: URP 697 Masters Project is a capstone course which must be taken in a MUP student’s final semester.
 Students, may, however, request to work on a 6-credit thesis instead of a 3-credit final project.
 Thesis is pursued through two courses, URP 698 Master's Thesis Preparation and URP 699 Master's Thesis, which should be taken consecutively.
 Thesis students would take URP 698 in the next-to-last semester and URP 699 in the final semester.
 Upon special permission of the chair, under special circumstances, students may take them simultaneously.
 Sometimes students start a thesis but fail to complete it.
 Such students are permitted to switch to the project option, but are then not allowed to use the thesis credits towards the MUP degree

-MUP students select one of our MUP specializations or the advanced graduate certificate in the second semester of study.
+MUP students who entered the program PRIOR to Spring 2024 may select one of our MUP specializations or the advanced graduate certificate in the second semester of study.
 Students choosing the advanced certificate will see the designation also listed on the their diploma.

 Develop versatile skills with our courses: focused, practical, and relevant